aunetx/deezer-linux/README.md

 You can find all of the packages on [the release page](https://github.com/aunetx/deezer-linux/releases/latest).

-To install the flatpak version, you can simply go to https://flathub.org/apps/dev.aunetx.deezer (or use your favorite flatpak package manager).
-For the moment, it is still possible to use this github repo as a flatpak repository BUT it will not be the case anymore very soon. **Existing users should migrate as soon as they can toward Flathub.**
+To install the flatpak version, you can simply go to https://flathub.org/apps/dev.aunetx.deezer (or use your favorite flatpak package manager). **Old users using this repo as a flatpak repository should migrate as soon as they can toward Flathub.**

 Other packages can be installed from you package manager, either by clicking on them or from the command-line.